datacarpentry/r-socialsci/episodes/01-R basics.md

 ## Preliminaries

+In this lesson we we be using 3 data files;

+SAFI_results.csv contains survey data relating to farming in Mozambique and Tanzania.
+It can be downloaded from [here](../data/SAFI_results.csv)
+SN7577.csv which is the UKDS datset relating to political engagement.
+It can be downloaded from [here](../data/SN7577.csv) SN7577.tab as above but in tab delimited format.
+It can be downloaded from [here](../data/SN7577.tab)

+You may also want to download the data dictionary associated with the SN7577 dataset from [here](../data/SN7577.csv)

+You should place the 3 data files in a folder where you intend to do your R work.

 In order to follow along with the examples in this episode you should start RStudio and create a new RScript file either from the File menu item or the toolbar icon immediately below it.